map7/the_merger/README.md

  - DONE - Create a method to get all fields from the selected table.
  - DONE - Create a helper method to have a dropdown of fields
  - DONE - Turn this into an engine so that I can include asset pipeline javascript.
- - Get the Email all button to work
+ - DONE - Get the Email all button to work